EmmanuelInyang/altschool-second-semester/vagrant-project/documentation.md

   <p><strong>NOTE:</strong> In all the steps, I'm referring to the vagrant-ubuntu.sh script.</p>
   <br>
 <h2>Step 1: Declaration of Variables</h2>
-<p>In the vagrant-ubuntu.sh script, the section with the comment "--VARIABLES--" declares the various variables needed to carry out the project, making the project reusable.</p>
+<p>In the vagrant-ubuntu.sh script, the section with the comment "VARIABLES" declares the various variables needed to carry out the project, making the project reusable.</p>
 <p>The variables declared are:
 <ul>
   <li>box_name - The name of the Linux-based OS</li>